mapnik/OGCServer/docs/readme.txt

 To Do
 -----

-- Investigate moving to cElementTree from lxml.
+- Investigate moving to xml.etree.cElementTree from xml.etree.
 - Add some internal "caching" for performance improvements.
 - Switch to using C/C++ libs for image generation, instead of PIL (also requires core changes).
 PIL requirement will remain for INIMAGE/BLANK